 Level of Significance and Supported Employment Services

-All customers who require supported employment services must have his or her case designated in RHW as "most significant" disability for the life of the case.
+All customers who require supported employment services must have their case designated in RHW as "most significant" disability for the life of the case.

+Extended Services

+All customers who require extended services must have their case designated in RHW as most significant disability for the life of the case.
+For more information on extended services, see C-1202-3: Extended Services.